 Gorgeous grid checklist (totally FREE as well!) of 30 items to remove from your home and life in April.
 Take the month one step at a time and declutter one thing each day from your home and life.
 Get things sorted, one step at a time, and enjoy a more clutter free home

-Can you believe we’re already onto the fourth month of the year!
+Can you believe we’re already onto the fourth month of the year and well into Spring!
 I hope you’re doing well with this year-long challenge, and I’d love to know how you are getting on, so don’t forget to let me know in the Facebook Group!

 And if you want a sneak peak at ALL the 365 things to declutter this year – why not take a look at the roundup post here – 365 things to declutter from your home and life this year.